-12. Any other information deemed necessary by the Office of the Executive Secretary of the į Supreme Court of Virginia or the Department for Aging and Rehabilitative Services to understand the condition, treatment, and well-being of the incapacitated person; 13.
-Any other information useful in the opinion of the guardian; and 14.
+12.13.
+Any other information deemed necessary by the Office of the Executive Secretary of the Supreme Court of Virginia or the Department for Aging and Rehabilitative Services to understand the condition, treatment, and well-being of the incapacitated person;

+13. 14.
+Any other information useful in the opinion of the guardian; and

+14. 15.
 The compensation requested and the reasonable and necessary expenses incurred by the guardian.

 The guardian shall certify by signing under oath that the information contained in the annual report is true and correct to the best of his knowledge.
 If a guardian makes a false entry or statement in the annual report, he shall be subject to a civil penalty of not more than \$500.
-Such penalty shall be collected by the attorney for the Commonwealth or the county or city attorney, and the proceeds shall be deposited into i the general fund.
+Such penalty shall be collected by the attorney for the Commonwealth or the county or city attorney, and the proceeds shall be deposited into the general fund.

 C. If the local department of social services files notice that the annual report has not been timely filed in accordance with subsection A with the clerk of the circuit court, the court may issue a summons or rule to show cause why the guardian has failed to file such annual report.

-- 2. That the Department for Aging and Rehabilitative Services shall develop and implement the training specified by § 51.5-150 of the Code of Virginia, as amended by this act, by July 1, 2023. - 3.
-That guardians appointed pursuant to § 64.2-2009 of the Code of Virginia prior to July 1, 2023, shall complete the training required by § 64.2-2019 of the Code of Virginia, as amended by this act, by January 1, 2025.
+2. That the Department for Aging and Rehabilitative Services shall develop and implement the training specified by § 51.5-150 of the Code of Virginia, as amended by this act, by July 1, 2024.

+3. That guardians appointed pursuant to § 64.2-2009 of the Code of Virginia prior to July 1, 2024, shall complete the training required by § 64.2-2019 of the Code of Virginia, as amended by this act, annual report form specified by § 64.2-2020 of the Code of Virginia, as amended by this act, by July